Nabet-Yeking/Dev-Articles/interface-constructs-in-java.md

 > Information the user should notice even if skimming

 ## Conclusion
-Assigning an object(that implement the interface which is the type of the reference variable) to an interface type reference variable is a way for indirectly use an object of that interface type(technically it is not but conceptually).
+When an object implement an a given interface that interface type of a reference variable is a way for indirectly use an object of that interface type(technically it is not, but conceptually).